MadhuAsundi7/GSOA/docs/BENCHMARKS.md

 QR factorisation of Gaussian matrices under a fixed seed, rather than taken from the CEC2017 competition data files.
-No domain shrink rate is applied, and several kernels differ from their CEC2017 counterparts. **Results on it are not comparable to published CEC2017 figures** and it should be described as a custom benchmark.
+No domain shrink rate is applied, and several kernels differ from their CEC2017 counterparts. **Results on it are not comparable to published CEC2017 figures** and it is a custom benchmark.

 ### Construction